vtl-28/stuck-on-a-concept/README.md

 ```
 - [Stuck-on-A-Concept](https://www.figma.com/proto/AoFkvZ2hfecZfMPz2Z7wi0/Stuck-on-A-Concept?node-id=0-1&t=EQu1Vv9UsACEM3Ga-1)

-As a student of the ALX software engineering program, I want to be able to seek
-for help on a coding challenge I am facing by searching for similar coding
-challenges that have been solved before by someone else, so that I can get an
+As a student of the ALX software engineering program, I want to seek help with a coding challenge I am facing by searching for similar challenges that have been previously solved by others.
+This way, I can get ideas and guidance on how to address the coding challenge in my current project.
-idea of how to solve the coding challenge I am faced with on a project I am
-working on

 ## 🚀 Future Scope <a name = "future_scope"></a>